I mean what could we possibly do without the Play Store?

 3. Click on the first link which comes on the result page as that will be the latest version available at the time.

-4. On the next page, scroll down till you find a big box titled as ‘Download’.
+4. On the next page, scroll down until you find a big box titled as ‘Download’.
 Click on the link just under ‘Variant’.
 (Refer the below Screenshot)

 5. You’ll be taken to another page.
 Scroll down a little and you’ll find a blue ‘Download APK’ button, right at the centre of the page.